 - Victim Support

-- A variety of Charities and NGOs
+- Charities and NGOs

 We would also be grateful for your feedback on our outreach programme if we come to speak at your event.
 Please complete our short survey.

 The Domestic Programme Fund (DPF) provides funding to charities for small-sized projects in the UK that will deliver against some of the objectives listed below.
 Over one year on from when forced marriage became a criminal offence, it is now more important for us to recognise the significance of having even better service provision for all those at risk.
 This can be achieved if all partners across government, non-governmental organisations and other key agencies continue to work collectively and collaboratively.

 The DPF has continually promoted this model of joined-up working, by encouraging and enabling voluntary organisations to provide a diverse range of activity to protect those at risk and strengthen the message on a local level that forced marriage is not acceptable and will not be tolerated in the UK.

 Through this year’s Domestic Programme Fund, we have supported a range of UK-based organisations to deliver a variety of projects.
 These projects include increasing refuge provision and emergency accommodation for victims; working to challenge attitudes within hard-to-reach groups; developing information resources for LGBT victims; and delivering awareness raising sessions at schools and colleges.

 What projects did the FMU fund this year?

 The FMU has a number of free publications.
 These range from leaflets and posters to statutory and practice guidelines.
 If you would like to order hard copies of these publications, please email your request stating:

 - which publications you would like (please see list below)